Mattdatacol/Supervised-ML_showcase_ClimateWins/README.md

 ![decision_tree_Madrid](Visualizations/Decision_trees/tree_MADRID.png)

-ince the metrics were consistent across all weather stations, we can summarize the model as follows:
+Since the metrics were consistent across all weather stations, we can summarize the model as follows:
 ```mermaid
 flowchart LR
 A{Temperature <= 17,95°C ?}